bjackman/bjackman.github.io/content/posts/curl-bash.md

 But you don't get a sandbox when you `curl | bash`.
 You don't get a sandbox when you `apt install`, or `go run` or `brew install` or anything else.
-(Flatpak and Snap do offer some sandboxing, but those are only available for limited use-cases).
+(Flatpak and Snap do offer some sandboxing, but those are only available for limited use cases).
 Thus, these are all roughly equivalent from a malicious-developer-risk point of view.

 ### What about hardening?